 All volunteers 18 and older must follow the application requirements.

-Volunteers between the ages of 14 and 18 years old must have their legal guardian sign a release on their behalf.
-In addition, all volunteers under the age of 14 must be accompanied and supervised by a guardian when volunteering.
+Volunteers between younger than 18 years old must have their legal guardian sign a release on their behalf.
+In addition, all volunteers under the age of 16 must be accompanied and supervised by a guardian when volunteering.

 How to get Started?